 [THVV] For many Multicians, the six FJCC Multics papers were the foundation of our knowledge about Multics.

-The papers were first presented on Nevember 30, 1965 in a special session at the 1965 Fall Joint Computer Conference, held in Las Vegas, NV. ("Joint" meant that the conference was sponsored by the American Federation of Information Processing Societies (AFIPS) which had members from ACM, IEEE and IRE.)
+The papers were first presented on Nevember 30, 1965 in a special session at the 1965 Fall Joint Computer Conference, held in Las Vegas, NV, at the Stardust Hotel. ("Joint" meant that the conference was sponsored by the American Federation of Information Processing Societies (AFIPS) which had members from ACM, IEEE and IRE.)

 General Electric obtained permission to reprint the papers, and produced a soft-cover booklet titled A New Remote-Accessed Man-Machine System, which bore the legend "distributed as a courtesy by General Electric."
 GE salesmen gave these away to prospective customers.
 Here are links to the papers in HTML format.